sam-shridhar1950f/cs3110-proj-ml/README.md

 # CS3110 Project

 Welcome to our Five Nights at Freddy's project for CS3110!
 This document serves as a guide for setting up and using the tools and programs associated with our project.
+Read INSTALL.md for a setup instructions.

 ## Team Members
 - **Samarth (Sam) Shridhar**